Fesh1/LNUBOT/README.md

 # Telegram Bot for Lviv university
 Hello and welcome to my project!
-The main goal of the bot is to help students in the learning process.
+The main goal of the bot is to help students in the learning process and progress my skills in papser, ORM.
 In thin moment bot have two main functions. /get_employeee <faculty> <Name> this function return all info about employee, and /newsletter, this function once a day return actual news in your faculty.
 In order to set the name of your faculty, you should call function /set_faculty <your_faculty>.

   # Bot structure
   ```